yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/upgrade-guide.md

 #### CSS / JS Files

-Since AdminLTE v3.0 Bootstrap 4 is complete included in AdminLTE's CSS file.
+Since AdminLTE v3.0 Bootstrap 4 is complete included in AdminLTE'svc CSS file.
 You will not need to load the Bootstrap CSS file `bootstrap(.min).css`, but you will need the Bootstrap JS file `bootstrap(.min).js`.

 ##### Main Header